Can You Fight Lifestyle Inflation?

 There’s a term for this increased spending: it’s called lifestyle inflation.
 Your spending catches up with your paycheck, and might even go beyond it.
-While before a P500 meal was a once-a-week thing, you now spend that much on food every day.
-Or maybe instead of paying P5,000 a month in rent, you immediately move to a nicer place where you pay P10,000 once your new paycheck comes in.
+While before a ₱500 meal was a once-a-week thing, you now spend that much on food every day.
+Or maybe instead of paying ₱5,000 a month in rent, you immediately move to a nicer place where you pay ₱10,000 once your new paycheck comes in.
 So instead of the extra money helping you achieve your financial goals, you end up in the same place you were before you got your increase, except now you have nicer things.

 Let’s get one thing straight, though: you don’t have to feel guilty about ALL your increased spending.
 You should reward yourself for your hard work by using your extra money to indulge in life’s little pleasures — but it shouldn’t be at the expense of your financial security.

-1. Pay down debt.
+1. Pay down debt

 Before you blow it on a shopping spree, consider using a chunk of that extra money to pay down your debt faster.
 This means you get to use less of your extra money for yourself, but think of it this way: the faster your debt goes away, the more money you’ll have left over for whatever you want to spend it on.

-2. Increase your saving.
+2. Increase your saving

-If you were saving 20% of your P15,000 salary (P3,000), save 20% of your P25,000 (P5,000).
-That still leaves you with P5,000 extra every month so you can go on nights out or buy some nice clothes while you use the other P5,000 to build up your emergency fund, put money towards retirement, or save up for that holiday you’ve always wanted.
+If you were saving 20% of your ₱15,000 salary (₱3,000), save 20% of your ₱25,000 (₱5,000).
+That still leaves you with ₱5,000 extra every month so you can go on nights out or buy some nice clothes while you use the other ₱5,000 to build up your emergency fund, put money towards retirement, or save up for that holiday you’ve always wanted.
 A good rule of thumb is to save 50% of your new extra income, and you can spend that other 50% on whatever you want, guilt-free.

-3. Don’t suddenly take on big (and expensive) life changes.
+3. Don’t suddenly take on big (and expensive) life changes

 If you want to eat out a little extra, that’s fine.
-But if you want to take on a [higher] car payment, that’s a whole other thing that you need to carefully consider—and budget for, regardless of your income.”
+But if you want to take on a new expensive car loan, can you really afford the higher interest charges on top of the extra money needed for daily expenses due to inflation?
+You need to carefully consider—and budget for, regardless of your income.
 If you feel ready to make big life changes, do them after making sure that you can truly afford them.
 Improve your lifestyle gradually, not all at once.

-4. Keep things in perspective.
+4. Keep things in perspective